awslabs/aws-greengrass-labs-node-red-app-cli/README.md

 This will install some additional packages in the `data` folder in the current directory where Node-RED stores the flows and the additional modules you might install.

-> **Advanced tip**: that the default Node-RED image is based on Alpine Linux.
+> **Advanced tip**: the default Node-RED image is based on Alpine Linux.
 Most of the nodes work with Alpine but some libraries requiring C bindings might depend on glibc which is not included in Alpine.
 If you still prefer using containers, you can build your own image based on Ubuntu (for example) [Build your own docker image](https://github.com/node-red/node-red-docker/tree/master/docker-custom)

 Then open `http://localhost:1880` and develop your flow.
-Deploy the flow and eventually test it locally.
+Deploy the flow using the Node-RED UI and eventually test it locally.

 ### Running the tool

-Run the tool from the same folder where you run the docker command ($PWD) specifying `./data` as the data folder (this is the default value).
+To run the tool, open a terminal console and type:

 ```bash
 npx <repo> --help